mebeim/systrack/README.md

   *somewhat* work on older kernels, but without the same level of guarantee on the correctness of the output.
 Support for old kernels may come gradually in the future.
-- Relocatable kernel support: Systrack does not currently parse and apply ELF relocations.
+- Relocatable kernels: Systrack does not currently parse and apply ELF relocations.
 This means that Systrack does not support kernels using relocation entries for the syscall table.
 On some architectures (notably MIPS) if the kernel is relocatable the syscall table is relocated at startup and